Buffer pool extension

-The buffer pool extension size can be up to 32 times the value of max_server_memory.
-We recommend a ratio between the size of the physical memory (max_server_memory) and the size of the buffer pool extension of 1:16 or less.
+Set the buffer pool extension so the ratio between the size of the physical memory (max_server_memory) and the size of the buffer pool extension of 1:16 or less.
 A lower ratio in the range of 1:4 to 1:8 may be optimal.
 For information about setting the max_server_memory option, see Server Memory Server Configuration Options.

 Test the buffer pool extension thoroughly before implementing in a production environment.
 Once in production, avoid making configuration changes to the file or turning the feature off.
 These activities may have a negative impact on server performance because the buffer pool is significantly reduced in size when the feature is disabled.
 When disabled, the memory used to support the feature is not reclaimed until the instance of SQL Server is restarted.
 However, if the feature is re-enabled, the memory will be reused without restarting the instance.